thingsboard/thingsboard.github.io/docs/reference/rest-api.md

  ![image](/images/reference/swagger-ui.png)

-In order to get the JWT token, you need to execute following request:
+In order to get the JWT token, you need to execute the following request:

 In case of local installation: